Difference Between Private Placement and Preferential Allotment

 8. Regulatory and Compliance Submissions

-- Private Placement requires giving a Private Placement Offer Letter (PAS-4) and filing PAS-3 with the Registrar of Companies (ROC) within 15 days from allotment.
+• Private Placement requires providing a Private Placement Offer Letter (PAS-4) and filing PAS-3 with the Registrar of Companies (ROC) within 15 days from the allotment date.

 9. SEBI and ROC Guidelines

-In case of private placement, only ROC requirements are to be followed by unlisted companies.
+For private placements, only the requirements of the ROC must be followed by unlisted companies.
 SEBI rules are to be followed by all listed entities.

-SEBI’s ICDR Regulations are to be complied with by listed companies for preferential allotment, pricing, transparency, and lock-in period.
+SEBI’s ICDR Regulations must be complied with by listed companies for preferential allotments, pricing, transparency, and lock-in periods.

 10. Advantages and Disadvantages